-You decided to become an Aspiring Educator and begin your journey in the teaching profession because something or someone inspired you.
-WHY do you want to be a teacher?
+You decided to become an Aspiring Educator and begin your journey in the education profession because something or someone inspired you.
+WHY do you want to be an educator?
 This is something you will reflect on good days and challenging days.
 Remembering WHY you chose this profession will keep you going!